 - Must have 30 credits of undergraduate work at UMass Lowell toward B.S. degree

-- Up to six credits of graduate-level (500 or higher) courses may be used by a student in the bachelor'/master's degree program for both graduate and undergraduate degrees.
+- Up to six credits of designated graduate-level (500 or higher) courses may be used by a student in the bachelor'/master's degree program for both graduate and undergraduate degrees.
 Courses to be credited to the MS degree must have been obtained with a grade B or better.

 - Acceptance to the MS program will be conditional pending successful completion of the baccalaureate program with a cumulative GPA of 3.5 or better and passing of the NCLEX exam.

-Students in the combined fast track program are expected to work part-time as an RN upon passing the NCLEX examination and upon entry to the MS program.
+Students in the combined fast track program are expected to work at least part-time as an RN upon passing the NCLEX examination and upon entry to the MS program.
 (Enrollment in upper level graduate specialty courses may be delayed until you have working experience as an RN).

 Accepted students must confer with graduate faculty on appropriate coursework prior to registration.